melodylx666/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-custom.md

 If users need to upload multiple JAR packages, they should separate the JAR file paths with commas.

-You can search for `batchSuccess.<tag_name/edge_name>` in the command output to check the number of successes.
+You can search for `batchSuccess.<tag_name/edge_name>` in the command output to check the number of successful operations.
 For example, `batchSuccess.follow: 300`.

 ### Step 5: (optional) Validate data

-Users can verify that data has been imported by executing a query in the NebulaGraph client (for example, NebulaGraph Studio).
+Users can verify that data has been imported by executing a query in the {{nebula.name}} client (for example, NebulaGraph Studio).
 For example:

 ```ngql
 LOOKUP ON player YIELD id(vertex);
 ```

-Users can also run the [`SHOW STATS`](../../../3.ngql-guide/7.general-query-statements/6.show/14.show-stats.md) command to view statistics.
+Users can also run the [SHOW STATS](../../../3.ngql-guide/7.general-query-statements/6.show/14.show-stats.md) command to view statistics.